PrestaShop/docs/src/content/1.7/faq/_index.md

 # Frequently Asked Questions

-This sections aims to become the source of truth for the PrestaShop community when it does to questions such as "I want to develop a module X how do I do THIS in PrestaShop"
+This section aim is to become the source of truth for the PrestaShop community to answer questions like "I want to develop a module X, how do I do THIS in PrestaShop?"

-If someone asked you such a question about PrestaShop and you know the answer please don't send them your answer by email but fill a pull request to complete this section and send them the link to the answer here.
+If someone asks you similar questions and you know the answers, please do not hesitate - create a pull request and help to fill this section up!

 {{% children %}}